CrossPoint/CcapApiExample/README.md

 ### alarms.html
 Loads the entrance configuration of the system and listens to new tag detected events.
 When an event is raised the information is written into a list with alarms.
 The entrance information for the device on which the alarm was raised is included.

+### alarmregistration.html
+When an alarm event is raised the information is written into a list with alarms.
+A reason can be selected and this reason will be send back to the CCAP so it can be processed in the CCAP reports.

 # Todo list